 These results are not an accident.
 They are a direct outcome of our long-term approach to risk and return.
 We own fewer than a third of the names of an average global fund, because we believe there are a limited number of truly compelling investment ideas at any given time.
-As Warren Buffett puts it, "Very few people have gotten rich on their seventh best idea."
 We acknowledge that the Fund may not be the best fit for the short-term investor who is concerned about volatility because of the increased probability of exiting at the wrong time.
 However, we believe the Fund is an excellent choice for the investor who is willing to overlook short-term noise in the interest of maximizing potential alpha over the long term.